zenorocha/liferay-learn/docs/dxp-cloud/latest/en/reference/command-line-tool.md

 ## Upgrading the CLI from v2 to v3

-The latest version of Command-Line Interface tool is version 3.
+The latest version of the Command-Line Interface tool is version 3.
 Because of technical limitations, the CLI tool cannot be updated using the command `lcp update`.
-Legacy versions must be uninstalled first before the version 3 can be used.
+Legacy versions must be uninstalled using the procedures listed below first, before the version 3 can be used.
 This prevent conflicts with the same binary name.

-**Important note**: The following instructions are specific to uninstalling CLI version **2** and are **not** the same as those for [Uninstalling the CLI](#uninstalling-the-cli).
+> **Important:** The following instructions are specific to uninstalling CLI version **2** and are **not** the same as those for [Uninstalling the CLI](#uninstalling-the-cli).

 ### MacOS or Linux